jbd/packo/README.md

 packo is a simple program from a very specific need : I needed to transfer multiple terabytes of data using rsync.
 In my environment (file server, connectivity, etc...)
 I can use multiple rsync in parallel to improve the throughput but didn't want to think about what data each rsync should transfer, that's why i wrote this program.

-It gathers file size information recursively given a path and split the whole list in set of approximatively equal size using [a greedy algorithm](http://en.wikipedia.org/wiki/Partition_problem) with a hack.
+It gathers file size information recursively given a path and splits the whole list in sets of approximatively equal size using [a greedy algorithm](http://en.wikipedia.org/wiki/Partition_problem) with a hack.
 Oups, i should say "heuristic".

 By default, the program just output what it can do.
 For example, i want to build 5 sets of files from /usr/share/ :